 Children are stinky little creatures!
-Most parents find that when a child is born, bath time is one of the more pleasurable times of the day.
-Most infants and babies love spending time in the water and don’t fuss much.
-In fact, for parents of colicky babies or for parents that have a fussy baby – a nice warm bath can be just the thing to turn the mood around.
+Most parents find that when a child is born, bath time is one of the more pleasurable parts of the day.
+Infants and babies typically love spending time in the water and don’t fuss much.
+In fact, for parents of colicky or fussy babies, a nice warm bath can be just what they need to turn their mood around.

-Unfortunately, as kids get older – they’re adherence to the rules of hygiene tend to change.
-Sure, they may love spending time in the bathtub, sitting in their own pee until the water turns cold, playing with toys and blowing bubbles – but they aren’t really doing much to cleanse themselves.
+Unfortunately, as kids get older, their adherence to hygiene rules tends to change.
+Sure, they may still love spending time in the bathtub, sitting in their own pee until the water turns cold, playing with toys, and blowing bubbles—but they aren’t really doing much to cleanse themselves.

-The question today is how often should children bathe?
-Do kids need to take a shower every day?
-The best way to answer this question is to break it down the bathing requirement by age group.
+So, the question is: how often should children bathe?
+Do kids need to shower every day?
+The best way to answer this is by breaking it down by age group.

 For Infants and Babies

-Your infant and baby probably doesn’t need to be bathed very much.
-In fact, because their skin is so new too much bathing – especially with soaps and shampoos can dry out their skin and hair and cause patches on their skin that mimic eczema.
-Under the age of 2, and especially while your child is wearing a diaper – you can bathe your child just several times a week because chances are good that you sponge bathe them several times a day.
-It is very important to make sure that you lift up the folds of their skin, and get in the cracks and crevices with a washcloth so that they don’t develop any sort of yeast build up.
-Yeast infection under the neck, and in the folds of a young babies skin are fairly common problems.
+Your infant or baby probably doesn’t need to be bathed too often.
+In fact, because their skin is so new, too much bathing—especially with soaps and shampoos—can dry out their skin and hair, leading to patches that mimic eczema.
+Under the age of 2, especially while your child is still in diapers, you can bathe them just a few times a week, as you likely sponge bathe them several times a day.
+It’s important to lift up the folds of their skin and clean the cracks and crevices with a washcloth to prevent yeast buildup.
+Yeast infections in the neck folds and other areas of a young baby’s skin are fairly common problems.

 Toddlers